 He said the ‘Urdish’ medium of education would be introduced by adopting terminologies of science and technology instead of using their translations and blend them with common Urdu narratives to make it easier for students to learn.

 Itis hard to tell, as with most announcements from the Pakistani governments, what came of this initiative.
-But certainly this was not the only moment to suggest such a scheme and it is unlikely to be the last.
+But certainly this was not the only moment such a scheme was suggested and it is unlikely to be the last.
 Critical to us in the narration of this initiative is the governmental acknowledgement of the English-medium Urdu-medium divide, a claim that this divide is in fact at least partly to blame for poor educational standards, a conceived relationship between the duality of English and Urdu as rival educational systems in a society where most speak neither natively, and the conception of a renewed system where Urdu becomes the dominant language of education but is supported by the use of English technical vocabulary.

 Why is it that despite acknowledgement of the importance of native language, that most of Pakistan’s native languages are still ignored in an idealization of Pakistani education systems?
 How is it that a language with a thriving written and spoken tradition, one that found itself spoken in Mughal armies, then in courts finds itself unable to provide technical vocabulary for modern science and technology?
 Why is it that the idea of the Urdu language with adopted technical vocabulary has to be conceived not as Urdu but as a new form of language: Urdish?
 How is it that a government – and it appears a society at large – demand that their children develop fluency in English (at least with technical vocabulary but hopefully with more) when even private school teachers let alone public school teachers and have no capacity whatsoever to make this happen?